hpcleuven/VscDocumentation/source/compute/software/r_package_management.rst

 However, using RStudio Projects on a heterogenous HPC system posses a couple challenges.
-A first challenge stems from the fact that R packages are version dependent, which requires that each new created project is associated with a specific R installation (or R module).
+A first challenge stems from the fact that R packages are version dependent, which requires that each newly created project is associated with a specific R installation (or R module).
 While a package manager like `renv <https://rstudio.github.io/renv/articles/renv.html>`_ introduce some facilities in this direction compared to basic R, `renv` was not developed with heterogeneous HPC hardware in mind.
 This also immediately introduces the second challenge.
-By default, when installing R packages, they are compiled with the specific CPU microarchitecture of the host compute node in mind.
+By default, R packages are compiled for the specific CPU microarchitecture of the system used for their installation.
 Ideally you would want your project's package library to be compatible with as many architectures as possible without sacrificing performance.